 He has brought out articles in the Journal of Seventeenth-Century Music, Journal of Musicology, Music and Letters, Journal of the Royal Musical Association (JRMA), and Opera News, as well as in collections on “musical voices” and Italy’s eighteenth century.
 He has presented papers at the annual meetings of the AMS, International Musicological Society, Society for Seventeenth-Century Music, Royal Musical Association, and Modern Language Association.
 He has also spoken at more specialized conferences, including the Biennial International Conference on Baroque Music, the Utrecht Early Music Festival, Attending to Early Modern Women—and Men (Univ. of Maryland, 2006), and Italy’s Eighteenth Century: Gender and Culture in the Age of the Grand Tour (Clark Memorial Library/UCLA, 2002).

 Prof. Freitas currently serves as president-elect of the Society for Seventeenth-Century Music, his two-year term as president commencing in spring 2019.
 He has just completed service on the Board of Directors of the American Musicological Society, where he chaired the Communications Committee.
 For the AMS he has also served on the Program Committee for the annual meeting in Louisville (2015), the Alvin H. Johnson AMS 50 Dissertation Fellowship Committee (2010–13), and the Noah Greenberg Award Committee (2007–09).
-He is also finishing his tenure as editor of the Newsletter of the Society for Seventeenth-Century Music, and he has been a member of the board of directors of the American Handel Society since 2002.
+He served as editor of the Newsletter of the Society for Seventeenth-Century Music (2009-12), and he has been a member of the board of directors of the American Handel Society since 2002.
 He sits on the editorial board of Eastman Studies in Music, University of Rochester Press (from 2010).

 - Portrait of a Castrato: Politics, Patronage, and Music in the Life of Atto Melani, New Perspectives in Music History and Criticism (Cambridge: Cambridge Univ.
 Press, 2009; paperback edition, 2014).